EDITOR’S NOTE: This article was last updated June 30, 2021.

 Chelsea, Okla., farrier Craig Stark uses another option — he adds flavored electrolytes in a tablet form, such as Nuun, to bottled water to help replenish what he loses while shoeing horses.

-“I sweat so much that I’ll cramp up if I don’t replace my electrolytes,” says the president of the Oklahoma Farrier’s Association.
+“I sweat so much that I’ll cramp up if I don’t replace my electrolytes,” Stark says.

 Eat light.
 Hot foods and heavy meals add heat to your body.